digitaldeacon/memberhive/README.md

 On Ubuntu you can install all of those with: `sudo apt install php7.0 php7.0-xml php7.0-mbstring composer`

+Of course you also need a RDB system, such as MySQL/ MariaDB (which we test against).
+But since Yii2 can deal with any system, and we are not using system specific features (such as JSON fields), you are welcome to use another system (at your own risk).

 ## Installation
 If you are on a *nix based system (including OS X) you should use nvm to install NPM versions.
 Checkout the github repo for detailed installation instructions concerning your environment (https://github.com/creationix/nvm).